planklang/grammar/keywords.md

 ## Overwrite

-`overwrite` (or `ow`) modifies the default value of the modifier for next call in the current context.
+`overwrite` (or `ow`) modifies the default value of the modifier for every next call in the current context.

 Syntax:
 ```